-PHYS 1402# GENERAL COLLEGE PHYSICS (3-3) CREDIT 4
+PHYS 1402# GENERAL COLLEGE PHYSICS II (3-3) CREDIT 4

-Prerequisite: A "C" or better in MATH 1332, MATH 1314 or high school Algebra II.
-Recommended: PHYS 1401
+Prerequisite: A "C" or better in PHYS 1401

 This course is the second course in a two semester sequence which is a study of the basic laws and principles of physics and includes the topics of electricity, magnetism, and light.
 Emphasis is on solutions to physics problems; a knowledge of algebra, geometry, and trigonometry is essential.